 Confidential Reporting Policy

 An important aspect of accountability and transparency is a mechanism to enable staff, contractors, suppliers and other stakeholders of the Company to voice concerns in a responsible and effective manner.
-Where an individual discovers information, which they believe demonstrates inappropriateness or wrongdoing within the organization, then this information should be disclosed without fear of reprisal in any way to the individual making the disclosure (“The Discloser”).
-To this end, the Company has developed this Policy to ensure Employees and other stakeholders have a secure, confidential and expedited process for reporting and to raise concerns.
+Where an individual discovers information, which they believe demonstrates inappropriateness or wrongdoing within the organization, then this information should be disclosed without fear of reprisal in any way to the individual making the disclosure (the “Discloser”).
+To this end, Encorp has developed the Confidential Reporting Policy to ensure employees and other stakeholders have a secure, confidential and expedited process for reporting and to raise concerns.

-It should be emphasized that this Policy is intended to assist individuals who believe they may have discovered impropriety (the “Improper Act”).
+It should be emphasized that this policy is intended to assist individuals who believe they may have discovered impropriety (the “Improper Act”).
 It is not designed to question the proper financial or business decisions taken by the Company.

 Scope of Policy

-- Financial inappropriateness, impropriety, falsification of data or fraud;
+- · Financial inappropriateness, impropriety, falsification of data or fraud.

-- Failure to comply with a legal obligation, regulations or statute;
+- · Failure to comply with a legal obligation, regulations or statute.

-- Dangers to Health & Safety or the environment;
+- · Dangers to Health & Safety or the environment.

-- Theft or criminal activity;
+- · Theft or criminal activity.

-- Improper conduct, conflict of interest or unethical behavior;
+- · Improper conduct, conflict of interest or unethical behavior.

-- Code of Conduct violations, and/or
+- · Code of Conduct violations.

-- Attempts to conceal any of the above.
+- · Attempts to conceal any of the above.

 Procedures for Making a Disclosure

-All internal complaints or concerns should be referred directly to the Employees’ supervisor.
+All internal complaints or concerns should be referred to the employee’s direct supervisor.
 If this is not feasible, it may be referred to an appropriate member of management.
-Individuals also have the right to submit a complaint confidentially and/or anonymously to management via email at confidential@returnit.ca.

-Safeguards
+Safeguards and Protection

-This policy is designed to offer protection and confidentiality to those employees, contractors, external suppliers and other stakeholders of the Company who disclose such concerns provided the disclosure is made:
+This Policy is designed to offer protection and confidentiality to those employees, contractors, external suppliers and other stakeholders of the Company who disclose such concerns provided the disclosure is made:

 - Sincerely and in good faith.